volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 ## Configure Redux

-After the installation let's begin with creating store:
+After the installation let's proceed with creating store:

 > Think of the **store** as of something that holds your application's state.